Premium starting ₹395

 Below, we’ve listed down the 9 best scuba diving places in Indonesia you must add to your itinerary!

-Filled with unique dive sites, Indonesia is a scuba diving hub with best beaches for all adventurists across the globe!
-Since the island country is part of the ‘Coral Triangle’, it is rich in marine life and home to almost 80% of the world’s coral species!
-Let’s check out some amazing scuba diving locations in Indonesia.
+Filled with unique dive sites, Indonesia is a scuba diving hub with some of the best beaches for adventurers across the globe!
+As part of the ‘Coral Triangle’, this island nation is incredibly rich in marine life and is home to nearly 80% of the world’s coral species.

 ava is the 5th largest and most populous island in Indonesia, and it sits between Sumatra to the east and Bali to the west.
 Many famous dive sites are in and around Java such as wreck dives, reef dives, underwater tunnels, caves, rocky dives and more!